cashubtc/nuts/tests/11-test.md

 }
 ```

-The following is a `Proof` with one one signature failing the multi-signature spend condition.
+The following is a `Proof` with one signature failing the multi-signature spend condition.

 ```json
 {